Skip to main content

 • “An amazing game worth more than this price, an interesting and engaging puzzle game with a plot not too heavy handed or long but that says what it needs to and works well with the game.”

-• “While the game itself was very good and puzzle-oriented, I honestly had been struggling to finish this game because there really wasn't anything driving me forward, no story I could really see.”
+• “While the game itself was very good and puzzle-oriented, I honestly struggled to finish it because there wasn't anything driving me forward—no story I could really connect with.”

 • “The story was nothing to write home about.”